Basic authentication documentation: Standard

-Authentication type (required): Select Basic if your service implements the HTTP basic authentication strategy.
+Auth type (required): Select Basic if your service implements the HTTP basic authentication strategy.
 (Cookie-based, custom, and token authentication are treated separately.)
 This authentication method adds Base64-encoded username and password values in the Authentication HTTP request header.

 Username (required): Enter the basic authentication username for the server.